Dozens killed while seeking aid at Gaza crossing as US envoy heads to Israel for talks

 Israel’s retaliatory offensive has killed more than 60,000 Palestinians, according to Gaza’s Health Ministry.
 Its count doesn’t distinguish between militants and civilians.
 The ministry operates under the Hamas government.
 The U.N. and other international organizations see it as the most reliable source of data on casualties.

-Magdy reported from Cairo.
+Magdy reported from Cairo and Abou Aljoud from Beirut.
 Associated Press writer Matthew Lee in Washington contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war